rs-station/laue-dials/docs/tutorials/pdz2/tutorial_combine_passes_rst.rst

 passes in the below cell.
 The below cell takes a while to run – we don’t recommend to run this in the jupyter notebook.
 Instead, we recommend to run it as a standalone parallel script, attached as ``../scripts/process.sh``.
-Either proccedure will create a folder named ``gain_0,3`` containing subfolders of ``dials`` files for each pass.
+Either procedure will create a folder named ``gain_0,3`` containing subfolders of ``dials`` files for each pass.
 For example, ``../gain_0,3-from_stills/dials_files_d_100ns`` contains ``dials`` files for pass ``d``, timepoint ``100ns``.